BLUE HORIZON 1261

-The captain had forbidden anyone from retaining anything from the cargo, but it appeared that one article of clothing hadn't yet made its way back.
-The cinnamon grizzly frowned when he noted the name written upon the line beside it.
+The captain had forbidden anyone from retaining anything from the cargo, but it appeared that one article of clothing had not made its way back.
+The cinnamon grizzly frowned when he noted the name scrawled upon the line beside it.
 Perhaps it had merely been overlooked, but now that the Blue Horizon was only a few days away from Kantus, he wanted everything in its proper place.
 His initial reaction was to bring it to the attention of the captain, but then he decided to handle this personally and quietly.

 He pocketed his notebook and then got up quietly from the desk.
-He left his office and then made his way around the perimeter of the Hold toward the lift.
+He left his office and then made his way around the perimeter of the deck toward the lift.
 Several moments later, he stepped out onto the second level and walked purposefully to one specific cabin.
-He knocked on the door and waited, but there was no response.
+He tapped on the door and waited, but there was no response.

 He raised his hand to knock again, but then heard a faint voice through the door granting him permission to enter.

 The grizzly thumbed the control and then stepped inside when the panel slid aside for him.
 The room inside was dark, save for a solitary scented candle burning on the compartment's desk.
 The computer terminal was dark, as was the vidscreen monitor on the wall.
 He allowed the door to shut behind him as he let his eyes adjust to the dim illumination.

 The bear tilted his head and looked into the lavatory.
 The short lynx was seated up on the counter, quietly grooming her fur with a wide bristled brush, wearing only a small towel about her middle.
 The feline met his eyes with a pleasant smile, but continued to work on her fur.